 Cooking is one of the leading causes of fire accidents around the house.
 According to the reports by the National Fire Prevention Association (NFPA), these home fires can give way to thousands of home fires and fire injuries every month.
 If these aren’t taken care of soon, it can eventually turn out to be a problem.

 It is essential to be careful about the dangers of cooking and maintain precautions around the house.
-If you know how the fire starts and what actions are needed to prevent it, one can easily take action to prevent the fire from flaring up any further.
+If you know how the fire starts and what actions are needed to prevent it, you can easily take action to prevent the fire from flaring up any further.
+When you are just learning how to brew beer at home, keep the basics in mind.
+“Don’t leave my equipment unattended.”

 If a fire were to start in your garage or “brew-room,” would you know exactly what to do?